nevoland/realue/doc/functions/useFetch.md

 > **useFetch**\<`T`, `Q`\>(`fetch`, `props`?): [[`PromiseState`](../type-aliases/PromiseState.md)\<`T`\>, (`request`?) => `void`]

 Handles a single concurrent request and updates the `value` or `error` through the provided `onChange` and `onChangeError` callbacks.
-The callback in the returned tuple enables issuing new request.
-If the callback is called with no argument, it resets the request back to the `idle` state, aborting the prior request if it was not fulfilled.
+The callback in the returned tuple enables issuing a new request.
+If the callback is called with no arguments, it resets the request back to the `idle` state, aborting the prior request if it was not fulfilled.

 ## Type Parameters

-• **T** *extends* `object`
+• **T**

 • **Q** *extends* `unknown`